iarunsaragadam/isobox/API.md

 ### Common Issues

+1. **Missing API Key**: Ensure you include the `X-API-Key` header with a valid API key
-1. **Language Not Supported**: Check the supported languages list above
+2. **Language Not Supported**: Check the supported languages list above
-2. **Compilation Errors**: Review the `stderr` output for specific error messages
+3. **Compilation Errors**: Review the `stderr` output for specific error messages
-3. **Timeout Issues**: Programs may be terminated if they exceed the time limit
+4. **Timeout Issues**: Programs may be terminated if they exceed the time limit
-4. **Memory Issues**: Large programs may exceed container memory limits
+5. **Memory Issues**: Large programs may exceed container memory limits
-5. **Resource Limits**: Check if your program is hitting CPU, memory, or process limits
+6. **Resource Limits**: Check if your program is hitting CPU, memory, or process limits
+7. **Test Case Issues**: Ensure test case input format matches your code's expectations

 ### Debugging